Image credit: Kings of Indigo

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Kings of Indigo “Good”.
 These are a few factors influencing its score:

-Based on all publicly available information we’ve reviewed, we rate Kings of Indigo “Good” overall.
+Based on all publicly available information we’ve reviewed, we rate Kings of Indigo “Great” overall.